satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input  | Description                         |
 |--------|--------------------------------------
 | String | Is the error different than the String? |
-- <span style="color:pass">Example Fail Test</span>: the programs should verify that the error is not a certain string:
+- <span style="color:green">Example Fail Test</span>: the programs should verify that the error is not a certain string:
 ```yml
 settings:
   image: python